-OVERSIGHT GOVERNANCE RISK AND REPORTING Strategy - Approving the strategic direction of the BBA Group and significant corporate strategic initiatives.
-Corporate governance - Monitoring the effectiveness of the BBA governance framework and that BBA conducts its affairs with a high degree of integrity.
+GOVERNANCE OVERSIGHT Corporate governance - Monitoring the effectiveness of the BBA governance framework and that BBA conducts its affairs with a high degree of integrity.
 Performance monitoring - Approving the BBA Group's annual budget, targets and financial statements, and monitoring financial performance against budget, forecast and targets.
-Leadership selection - appointing and evaluating the performance of the CEO and appointing a Company Secretary.
-Board performance and composition - evaluating the performance of the Board and determining its size and composition.
-Risk management - Monitoring the effectiveness of risk management by the BBA Group, including satisfying itself through appropriate reporting and oversight that appropriate internal control mechanisms are in place and are being implemented.
-Succession and remuneration planning - reviewing the succession planning for the CEO position and approving the remuneration policy and the remuneration of the CEO and the CEO's direct reports.
-Compliance - Ensuring that BBA defines, adopts and maintains comprehensive and reliable business and management systems to ensure that BBA is aware of and complies with its obligations under applicable laws and codes.
+Board performance and composition - Evaluating the performance of the Board and determining its size and composition.
+Risk management - Monitoring the effectiveness of risk management by the BBA Group, including satisfying itself that appropriate risk oversight and management systems are in place and are being implemented.
+Compliance - Ensuring that BBA defines, adopts and maintains comprehensive and reliable business and management systems, including internal control systems, to ensure that BBA is aware of and complies with its obligations under applicable laws and codes.